 Always warm up before recording, use new guitar/bass strings that have been played in for at least an hour, use new drum heads that have been stretched in and tuned enough times to stay in tune during sessions.

 Vocalists rest the voice before and after a recording session, ensure the voice is warmed up properly an hour before you get to the recording studio, and again before the sessions start.

-If you are not recording with us at the studio, please ensure the following guide is applied.
+If you are not recording with me at the studio, please ensure the following guide is applied.

 - Use the best Microphones and the most suitable for the Sound Source.

 - Use the best Preamps, Interface and Recording Equipment as possible.